Klinogicare® Quantum Magnetic Storm

 - Post-warranty support

-IMPORTANT CONCLUSION: The information is provided for informational purposes only.
-The selection of modes, parameters, and target areas is performed only by a qualified specialist within medical standards.
+IMPORTANT CONCLUSION: This information is for informational purposes only.
+The selection of operating modes, parameters, and treatment areas is the sole responsibility of a qualified specialist, in accordance with medical standards.

-The appearance of the product may vary depending on the delivery region.
-Technical and functional parameters are identical for all versions of the device.
+Product appearance may vary depending on the delivery region.
+Technical and functional specifications are identical across all versions.

 Manufacturer: